Explore Quito & the Middle of the World

 From central Quito your tour will take you to the Equatorial Monument, approx. 45 minutes or 16 miles north of the city, which marks the exact Middle of the World, latitude 0º, where you can stand with a foot on each hemisphere!
 Whilst there visit the Ethnographic Museum inside the monument, with exhibits that focus on the different regions of Ecuador and their tribes or ethnic groups.
 This is a great introduction for visitors going on to explore the regions and cultures of Ecuador.

-Please note that visits to churches on Sundays are not allowed and museums are closed on Mondays and vacations.
+Please note that visits to churches on Sundays are not allowed and museums are closed on Mondays and holidays.